 The runes you see here are what I am currently using.

-Mark of Armor Penetration, for those early game tank ganks.
+Mark of Lethality, for those early game tank ganks.

 Seal of Armor, for that extra padding.

 Glyph of Magic Resist, to further that padding.

 The 2x Quintessence of Attack Speed, help stack Denting Blows.
 The Quintessence of Scaling Cooldown Reduction helps you to gank more frequently.
 Reasons for this will become clearer as we go on.